sfvicente/RestApiBestPractices/Docs/HTTPHeaders.md

 <br><br>

-### Consider prefixing custom header names with `X-` for legacy systems or use clear, application-specific names.
+### Consider prefixing custom header names with `X-` for legacy systems or use clear, application-specific names
 When defining custom headers, use the `X-` prefix for legacy systems or opt for clear, application-specific names.
 This practice helps to avoid conflicts with standard HTTP headers and ensures better clarity and maintainability.